atrn/ici/README.md

-# ici - a heavily modified version of Tim Long's ICI interpreter
+# ici - a modified version of Tim Long's ICI interpreter

 This is a heavily modified version of the ICI programming language interpreter, originally written by Tim Long and worked on by myself